CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.278: 05/28/2012

-Bug fixes:
+Bug fixes

   - Desktop: Fix bad build.

 ### 3.277: 05/27/2012

-New features:
+New features

   - Desktop: Bulk edit-Add should allow statics and skip existing.
   - Client: Support for UTM co-ordinates on GPS and sighting edit screens.

-Bug fixes:
+Bug fixes

   - Desktop: More memory efficient reader for CTX files.

 ### 3.275: 03/27/2012

-Bug fixes:
+Bug fixes

   - Desktop: Path calculations broken with recent change.

 ### 3.274: 03/23/2012

-Bug fixes:
+Bug fixes

   - Desktop: Range attributes for Element RangeFinder are not changeable.

 ### 3.273: 03/18/2012

-Bug fixes:
+Bug fixes

   - Desktop: Minor improvements to optimization.

 ### 3.272: 03/18/2012

-New features:
+New features

   - Desktop: Optimized save and load performance.

-Bug fixes:
+Bug fixes

   - Desktop: Selectable range attributes in bulk transect edit.
   - Client: Range attributes for Element RangeFinder are not changeable.